-Answer: Marriage arrangements vary across time and cultures.
+Marriage arrangements vary across time and cultures.
 The Western tradition of man on bended knee proposing marriage to his unsuspecting darling is a relatively new practice.
 In past times, and in many cultures today, marriages were arranged by the parents of the bride and groom.
 Although the idea of a woman proposing to a man is slowly gaining acceptance, it is still considered the norm for the man to initiate a marriage proposal.
 But simply because a practice is traditional doesn’t mean it is right.
 So, according to the Bible, is it ever appropriate for a woman to propose marriage to her sweetheart?

 Although there is no Bible verse that speaks definitively to this issue, the concept of the man taking the initiative to propose actually does have some foundation in Scripture.
 God created the man first and then created the woman from the man’s rib.
 Genesis 2:22 says, “Then the Lord God made a woman from the rib he had taken out of the man, and he brought her to the man.”
 Paul echoes this order of creation in 1 Corinthians 11:8–9 when he says, “For man did not come from woman, but woman from man; neither was man created for woman, but woman for man.”
 He goes on to explain that this order is part of God’s design in leadership, not based upon cultural mores but God’s intention.
-There are no instances in the Bible where a woman proposes to a man.
+Except for Ruth’s special case, there are no instances in the Bible where a woman proposes to a man.
 Marriages were arranged through the families of each, and so the idea of a woman proposing was never considered.

 Since God created men to lead, both in church and at home, then it seems natural that his leadership would begin with proposing marriage to the woman of his choice (1 Corinthians 11:3).
 She is, of course, free to decline his offer; however, it may not be wise to extend her freedom to proposing marriage.
 A woman’s proposal may set an unhealthy precedent for the resulting marriage.
 A common complaint by Christian women in marriage counseling is that their husbands won’t lead spiritually.
 If the man will not even take the initiative to propose marriage, a woman could be setting herself up for a lifetime of disappointment at his lack of leadership.